1. Schoolhouse Floor Plan

 As with the previously refurbished lounge and bedroom two windows, I was expecting the supplier to have labeled the bundle of window components as destined for the contractor.
 I was disappointed when it wasn't to be found on the back of one of the jambs, but it was there, this time, on the underside of the stool.

 I also found it written on the box frame, which would have been delivered as a complete assembly.

 65. The now familiar labeling with the name of the building contractor.

 I was never totally happy with this, my first ever, subfloor.
 It was a little springy and not perfectly flat.
 I felt I was walking downhill in places.
-I was learning and had reused the original joists without any additional work, such as the sistering done in later rooms.
+I was learning and had reused the original joists without any additional work apart from leveling them as best I could.
 So I decided this was the time to fix it properly, i.e. while I'm reworking the whole room.
-After all, I'd deliberately chosen not to glue the sheets to the joists, so that I could lift them again if necessary.
+I'd deliberately chosen not to glue the sheets to the joists, so that I could lift them again if necessary.